stefanderaadt/ns_twitter_project_hu/README.md

 ```

 ## Starting the programs
+Right click the file in pycharm and press **Run**

-Double click the files invoerscherm.py, accepteerscherm.py or overzicht.py.
-Or run the programs from git bash:
+Double click the files invoerscherm.py, accepteerscherm.py or overzicht.py in Windows.

+Run the programs from git bash:
 ```
 Python invoerscherm.py
 Python accepteerscherm.py